xuyi1997/Procedural-content-generation-for-math-education/README.md

 ```sh
 python interface.py
 ```
+(Note: As we use online image retreival API and tranlation tool, it is required to run with internet connection.)

-you will see an interface that allow you to choose Knowledge Component and language version.
+You will see an interface that allow you to choose Knowledge Component and language version.
+Please choose KC, language version and retreival-or-not option before click the "generate" button.

+The first time you click generate, it may takes some time for the system to load the dependencies and word embeddings.
+Then you will find the text question, answers and image file directories in the three boxes.

 Here are some typical KCs for trial:

 Arithmetic Problem:

 KC 122:  add and sub under 20

 KC 173: Divide under 12

 KC 177: multiply under 100

 Number Sequence:

 KC 23: count and count back up to at least 100 with jumps of 2, 5 (the vijfvouden) and 10.

 Ratio:

 KC 286: simple relationship problems with a relationship table

 Percentage:

-KC 309: calculate the discount rate as the old and new prices are known Table and Chart:
+KC 309: calculate the discount rate as the old and new prices are known

+Table and Chart:

 KC 621: organize and view data collection in an appropriate graphic representation (such as a table, line chart, picture, pie or bar chart)